 Does the company have specified programmes/initiatives/ projects in pursuit of the policy related to Principle 8?
 If yes details thereof.
 Yes.
 Company has a well drafted CSR Policy in line with Section 135 and Schedule VII of the Companies Act, 2013.
-Are the programmes/projects undertaken through inhouse team/own foundation/external NGO/government structures/any other organization?
-3 Have you done any impact assessment of your initiative?
+2 Are the programmes/projects undertaken through inhouse team/own foundation/external NGO/government structures/any other organization? , , 3 Have you done any impact assessment of your initiative?
 No 4 What is the Company's direct contribution to community development projects - Amount in INR and details of the projects undertaken?
-Have you taken steps to ensure that this community development initiative is successfully adopted by the community?
-Please explain in 50 words, or so.
+The Company had contributed Rs.64 lakhs to Conservation of public welfare as part of its CSR initiatives.
+The Company undertakes needs assessment surveys in villages and community before undertaking CSR initiatives.
+Community needs are understood and evaluated and their views are taken before project plans are finalized and executed.